. . . looking for a friendly & approachable accountant for your business?

 In practice, companies can be formed using either Model Articles, Model Articles with amended provisions, or bespoke Articles.
 Companies incorporating as limited by shares (whether private or public) must complete a statement of capital and initial shareholdings as part of the formation documentation.
 The statement of capital is a new document.
 It is a ‘snapshot’ of a limited company’s issued share capital at a given time.
 It also needs to be provided is part of the application to incorporate and with each annual return.

 Forming a Limited Company 2

-Directors - A company must have at least one director who is a natural person aged 16 years or over.
+Directors - A company must have at least one director who is a natural person.
 For each director who is an individual, the following information must be provided: